|| 9:15 AM – 10:45 AM

 Overcoming Barriers to Physician Engagement

 By examining why it is so difficult to engage physicians in fundraising, we can begin to see philanthropy from their perspective.
 Only then will we be able to engage them to become Development Champions willing to refer patients and are eager to meet with them to discuss their experiences and interests in becoming involved through philanthropy.
 Additionally, we will provide five keys for developing an effective referral-based philanthropy system.
-This is a presentation based upon the 2016 Brakeley Award-wining AHP Journal Article of the same title.
+This is a presentation based upon the 2016 George A. Brakeley Jr. Award-wining AHP Healthcare Philanthropy journal article of the same title.

 Michael Delzotti, President & CEO, University of Kansas Markey Cancer Foundation